hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 <img src="../img/corr_heatmap.png" width="550">
 </p>

 As expected given what we saw in the PCA plots, our samples cluster nicely by genotype.
 The block structure is not as emphasized, but this is likely due to the fact that we are looking at binned regions across the entire genome.
 If we subset to only look at consensus regions, this would change.
-If we had more samples and plotted more metadata, we might also be able to see whether batch or other biological or technical factor affected the clustering, and on what level.
+If we had more samples and plotted more metadata, we might also be able to see whether batch or other biological or technical factors affected the clustering, and on what level.

 ***